Funded Research Projects

 Partners:

-The purpose of this 2-year project is to set up a PhD course in rural logistics plus exchange a few graduate students between Montreal and Norway.
+The purpose of this 2-year project was to set up a PhD course in rural logistics plus exchange a few graduate students between Montreal and Norway.
+The course is now part of the study program at NHH as well as UQAM, and has run both places with support from the grant.

-The project is funded (NOK 300.000) by Norwegian Centre for International Cooperation in Education (SIU) as part of their “High North” program.
-Runs 2017-18.
+The project was funded (NOK 300.000) by Norwegian Centre for International Cooperation in Education (SIU), now DIKU, as part of their “High North” program.
+Ran 2017-18.

 -